-Hazardous Waste, products that are marked with the words, “Warning: Hazardous, Flammable, Poison, Corrosive” – The County provides two Household Hazardous Waste and Electronics collections a year.
+Hazardous Waste, products that are marked with the words, “Warning: Hazardous, Flammable, Poison, Corrosive” – The County provides three Household Hazardous Waste and Electronics collections a year.
 Please see the Dutchess County Consolidated Calendar for more information on fees, dates and sites.

 Ink and Toner Cartridges - Some cartridges can be refilled and reused.
 If you'd rather recycle, manufacturers have mail back programs or you can bring them back to a retailer that sells cartridges for free recycling.

 Medicine - Do not flush any medicines!
 Dutchess County residents have the opportunity to discard their unused and/or expired medications at a permanent Prescription Drug Drop Box location.
 Unused or expired prescription and over-the-counter medications can end up in the hands of children or leach into our drinking water if discarded improperly.

 Motor Oil- NY State requires service stations and automotive retailers to accept used motor oil.